nuwa-protocol/NIPs/NIPs/nip-4.md

 ---
 nip: 4
 title: A2A Agent Service Payment Protocol
+author: jolestar(@jolestar)
+discussions-to: <Link to discussion thread>
 status: Draft
 type: Standards Track
 category: Core
 created: 2025-05-13
-version: 0.1
+updated: 2025-05-17
+requires: NIP-1, NIP-2
 ---

-# NIP-4: A2A Agent Service Payment Protocol

-## 📌 Abstract
+## Abstract

 This NIP defines a protocol for on-demand payment for services provided by AI Agents within the Nuwa ecosystem.
 It builds upon NIP-1 (DID Model) and NIP-2 (A2A Authentication) to enable secure and verifiable payment transactions between a User Agent (Client) and an AI Agent (Service Provider).
 This protocol outlines mechanisms for pre-payment per service and a state channel model for continuous/streaming payments, where the User Agent authorizes and confirms payment.